Arbitration and Mediation for Residential Customers

 Arbitration is an alternative dispute resolution process in which a neutral third person (one or more arbitrators) decides a dispute.
 Arbitration is utilized as an alternative to a traditional lawsuit in a court setting, and is often faster and more informal than court proceedings.
 There is no judge or jury in arbitration, but an arbitrator can award the same damages and relief as a court would.
 You are not required to have a lawyer represent you in order to participate in an arbitration, although you may choose to do so.

-Certain Verizon Terms of Service contain a clause stating that both of us have agreed that any dispute or claim between us (except for certain small claims cases) will be settled by binding arbitration before either the American Arbitration Association (AAA) or the Better Business Bureau (BBB).
+Certain Verizon Terms of Service contain a clause stating that both of us have agreed that any dispute or claim between us (except for certain small claims cases) will be settled by binding arbitration.
 In these Terms of Service, we have each agreed that the arbitration decision is final and enforceable in court.
 Please note that even if your Terms of Service do not include these provisions, we encourage you to submit a Notice of Dispute Form if you would like to request either mediation or arbitration.
 Verizon will respond with either a confirmation of its agreement to the mediation or arbitration request or will suggest another method to resolve your concerns.

 Arbitrators can often make a decision based solely on documents (which could be as simple as letters) provided by both sides.
-Arbitrating this way can avoid an in-person hearing that could be time consuming and inconvenient.
-However, if either of us decides an in-person hearing is necessary, one can be scheduled.
+Arbitration in this manner this way can avoid an in-person hearing that could be time consuming and inconvenient.
+However, if either of us decides that an in-person hearing is necessary, one can be scheduled.
 If everyone agrees, the hearing may even take place by telephone.

 4. How do I begin an Arbitration?